MacrosMS/documentation/wings/1.0/installing.md

 # Installing Wings

-Wings is the next generation server control plane from Pterodactyl.
+Wings is the next generation server control plane from ArtyWorld.
 It has been rebuilt from the ground up using Go and lessons learned from our first Nodejs Daemon.

 ::: warning